PHANTOM-Platform/Repository/demo_scripts/README.md

 ####  SCRIPT FOR TEST IF A TOKEN HAS EXPIRED ITS TIMELIFE

-This script takes a token and returns if it has expired or not, this script does NOT provide any other information such which user genereated it.
+This script takes a token and returns if it has expired or not, this script does NOT provide any other information such which user generated it.

 It is useful only when we don't know if the token has expired.